Manollo-36/API-Aggregation/src/README.md

 ### Accessing Statistics
 Use the `/api/statistics` endpoints to view performance data and monitor API health.
+**Note**: Requires authentication.
+Only Admin users can clear statistics.

 ## Troubleshooting

 ### Common Issues

+1. **"Unauthorized" errors**
+   - Verify you've included the Authorization header: `Authorization: Bearer <token>`
+   - Check if the token has expired (60 minutes default)
+   - Ensure you're using the correct username/password for login

+2. **"Forbidden" errors**
+   - Check if your user role has permission for the endpoint
+   - Admin-only endpoints require Admin role
+   - Verify the role claim in your JWT token

-1. **"Unable to resolve service for type IMemoryCache"**
+3. **"Unable to resolve service for type IJwtService"**
-   - Ensure `builder.Services.AddMemoryCache();` is in Program.cs
+   - Ensure `builder.Services.AddScoped<IJwtService, JwtService>();` is in Program.cs

-2. **"API key not found" errors**
-   - Verify API keys are correctly set in appsettings.json
-   - Check for typos in configuration section names

-3. **"Configuration file not found" errors**
+4. **"Configuration file not found" errors**
    - Ensure you're running from the correct directory: `src/ApiAggregationService`
    - Verify appsettings.json exists in the project directory

-4. **Network timeout errors**
-   - Check internet connectivity
-   - Verify external API endpoints are accessible
-   - Consider increasing HttpClient timeout

-5. **JSON deserialization errors**
+5. **JWT token validation errors**
-   - External API response format may have changed
-   - Check API documentation for updates
+   - Check JWT secret key configuration
-   - Verify response content in logs
+   - Verify issuer and audience settings match
+   - Ensure the secret key is at least 32 characters

-6. **401 Unauthorized errors**
+6. **External API errors**
    - Verify API keys are valid and active
    - Check if API keys have expired
-   - Ensure proper API key format
+   - Monitor rate limits for external APIs

 ### Logging
 Enable detailed logging by modifying `appsettings.json`: